Yes, everyone from The New York Times to NPR is coming out with their take on "the best books of 2013" right now.

 Mañana Means Heaven by Tim Z. Hernandez shines the light on "Terry" also referred to as "the Mexican Girl," in Jack Kerouac's On the Road.
 Researchers have spent nearly 60 years trying to locate the real woman Kerouac had met, Bea Kozera (Franco), until Hernandez succeeded in 2012.
 Fortunately for all of us, Hernandez prevailed because Bea died this August at 92 years of age.

-This book is actually the sequel to another title called Foiled and in this title we meet up again with Aliera Carstairs, a fiesty teenager who makes good grades, practices really hard in fencing class and doesn't get into trouble.
-However she can't seem to do anything right...
+This book is actually the sequel to another title called Foiled and in this title we again encounter Aliera Carstairs, a fiesty teenager who makes good grades, practices really hard in fencing class and doesn't get into trouble.
+However she can't seem to do anything right when it...

 Library staff will have a table (come see us!) and be participating on a diverse set of panels that are sure to give you some ideas for your summer reading.
 One of these panels is Out from Behind the Mask: Queer Heroes Among Us, which will focus on comics and graphic novels depicting a wide range of sexualities and gender identities.
 No longer in the closet as taboo subjects, GLBTQ characters in comics can be heroes or villains, and are giving hope to both adults and teens.

 Steampunk is kind of silly.
 It's hard not to smirk at someone in 19th century garb, complete with top hat and coattails, who also has goggles and a raygun.
 But the silliness of steampunk is part of the charm.
 And just because something is silly, doesn't mean it can't be great.

 Case in point: Royden Lepp's wonderful graphic novel RUST.